 Expanding Your Office Space for a Functional Office Layout

-If your lease is expiring in the next couple of years, you have a lot to think about.
+If your lease expires in the next couple of years, you have a lot to think about.
 One of the first items to consider is whether or not you’ll need to expand or downsize your office space.
 Beyond basing your lease space requirements upon company projections, you now have to consider the lasting effects the coronavirus pandemic will have on office space.

 How can you create a functional office layout that follows social-distancing guidelines?

 First, organizations are de-densifying floorplans.
-Before the pandemic, some organizations operated at less than one desk per-person, or roughly 86 square feet per employee.
+Before the pandemic, some organizations operated at less than one desk per person or roughly 86 square feet per employee.
 So, for a 100-person company, the office space would be 8,600 square feet.

 This typical density was made possible by open floor plans with conference rooms, huddle areas, and privacy booths available to employees.

 To de-densify the office, many organizations are considering expanding their office space.
 Expanding the square footage creates a functional office layout because employees feel physically distanced from their colleagues more comfortably.